gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with DTLS 1.3 Chunk Protected Association parameter, will reply with INIT-ACK with its own DTLS 1.3 Chunk Protected Association parameter containg the selected protection solution out of the set of supported ones.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with DTLS 1.3 Chunk Protected Association parameter, will reply with INIT-ACK with its own DTLS 1.3 Chunk Protected Association parameter containing the selected protection solution out of the set of supported ones.
 In case there are no common set of supported solutions that are accepted by the responder, and the endpoints policy require secured association it SHALL reply with an ABORT chunk, include the error